rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-equations.rst

 Dimensionless Formulation
 =========================

-To improve numerical stability, GYRE solves the :ref:`sep-equations` by recasting them into a dimensionless form that traces its roots back to :ads_citet:`dziembowski:1971`.
+To improve numerical stability, GYRE solves the :ref:`separated equations <sep-equations>` by recasting them into a dimensionless form that traces its roots back to :ads_citet:`dziembowski:1971`.

 .. _dimless-vars: